-Jacksonville lured the Tea Men south with a pledge of 14,000 season tickets, but the pledge never materialized.
-The Associated Press reported that the Tea Men sold less than 4,500 season tickets after arriving in Florida.
-By the end of 1981, Lipton’s patience with the NASL was wearing thin.
+Jacksonville interests lured the Tea Men south in November 1980 with a pledge of 14,000 season tickets for the 1981 outdoor season, but the promise never materialized.
+The Associated Press reported that the Tea Men sold fewer than 4,500 season tickets after arriving in Florida.
+By the end of 1981, Lipton’s patience with the NASL was nearly exhausted.
 The league had blown its national television contract with ABC and was now shedding franchises at an alarming rate.
 Lipton lost a reported $7M on the club between 1978 and 1981, including $1.7M during the first ten months in Jacksonville.
 In September 1981, the Tea Men were on the verge of folding before Lipton posted the required $150,000 bond with the league to stay in for the indoor season.

 The Tea Men averaged a relatively strong 6,375 fans for indoor soccer at the Coliseum that winter.
 A group of local businessmen led by attorney Earl Hadlow struck a deal to lease the club from Lipton and operate it for the 1982 outdoor season.
 The momentum died when the team moved outdoors, however.
 On the field, the Tea Men regressed from the 18-14 playoff club of 1981 to a last-place 11-21 finish in 1982.
 Fan support dwindled as well.
 The Tea Men drew only 7,160 fans on average to the 68,000-seat Gator Bowl in 1982, second worst in the 14-team NASL.
 Hadlow’s group ran out of money during the season and returned the Tea Men to Lipton, who immediately began looking to unload the club once and for all.
 Deals were announced to sell the club to investors in Milwaukee, then Detroit.
 Both fell through.

-Dissatisfied with his partners in the league, Krieg lead an insurrection in early 1984, peeling away the Dallas and Detroit franchises to form the United Soccer League in the spring of 1984.
-The Tea Men regressed to an 11-13 record and missed the playoffs.
+Dissatisfied with his partners in the ASL, Krieg mounted an insurrection in early 1984, peeling away the Dallas and Detroit franchises to form the United Soccer League in the spring of 1984.
+The Tea Men posted an 11-13 record and missed the playoffs.
 After countless near death experiences, the Tea Men folded once and for all after the 1984 campaign.